 But from what I can gather from his blog (where he’s called Sabretache), he wasn’t, as I first imagined, fighting against the hunters and finding himself stymied at every turn by privileged elites on horseback; he hunted, he was defending fox hunting, and he was incensed by the hunt-saboteur “animal rights terrorists” and the police, whom he seems to dump in the same category.

 It would perhaps take a little more reading to discover how Sabretache, apparently a Tory and hunter, perceived himself on the receiving end of political elitism, but it seems that he, in this case at least, championed his individual freedom to set dogs on foxes, and this was being denied.
 He ranted that “‘Live-and-let-live’ is clearly an alien concept” to Ann Widdecombe, whose inclination on considering the evidence was to ban the sport.
+(Clearly it is an alien concept to Sabretache to live and let the foxes live.)

 This is undemocratic and elitist, to my mind, and Peter begins to look more like a spoilt toff not getting his way than a downtrodden prole.
 Somehow, however, he manages to equate what he saw as police in the anti-hunt protests (“armed, bone-headed enforcers of an oppressive State”) with the “Charles de Menenez and Forest Gate shootings”.